Shopify/hydrogen/.changeset/spicy-toys-share.md

 '@shopify/hydrogen': patch
 ---

-Fix subsequent profiler by removing the Layout export from virtual root.
+Fix subrequest profiler by removing the Layout export from virtual root.